 Of course, what is all the more fascinating is that September 26th is actually not the only day on which people celebrate the pancake.
 While September 26th is America’s pancake day, people in Australia, Canada, New Zealand, and the United Kingdom enjoy their pancake day on Shrove Tuesday in February.
 For those in the Commonwealth countries, Pancake Day has a long and storied history.
 In England, for example, they even have a pancake race dating back to the 1400s that is still run in the 2000s.

-But that’s enough of that.
-It’s time that we take a step back from the computer and enjoy us some pancakes!
-Question for students: How are you going to celebrate National Pancake Day?
+But that is enough of that.
+It is time that we take a step back from the computer and enjoy us some pancakes!
+Question for students (and subscribers): How are you going to celebrate National Pancake Day?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!